This page is still partially under construction

 But please browse the details currently listed.

-A recently issued disc by the internationally renowned countertenor Lawrence Zazzo bears the title BYRDLAND.
-This is a wonderful disc [Landor Records CD LAN 280] in collaboration with the excellent young players of the Paragon Saxophone Quartet featuring music by William Byrd, John Dowland and Henry Purcell.
-This has received outstanding reviews – The Sunday Telegraph named it as their Record of the Month in July 2007.
+An acclaimed disc by the internationally renowned countertenor Lawrence Zazzo bears the title BYRDLAND.
+This is a wonderful collection [Landor Records CD LAN 280] made in collaboration with the excellent young players of the Paragon Saxophone Quartet featuring music by William Byrd, John Dowland and Henry Purcell.
+It has received outstanding reviews – The Sunday Telegraph named it as their Record of the Month in July 2007.
 All the music on the disc was arranged and edited by Ian Gammie, drawn from Corda Music editions of early music.
 Further projects are being planned.

 Hark, Hark each Tree its silence breaks, The Box and Fir to talk begin,